CMS365-PTY-LTD/EbaySharp/readme.md

 ```
 ##### Delete inventory item
-You can delete an item based on a SKU
+You can delete an item based on a SKU.
 You can find more detail [here](https://developer.ebay.com/api-docs/sell/inventory/resources/inventory_item/methods/deleteInventoryItem)

 ```C#